matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 - `204 No Content` - rendezvous cancelled
 - `404 Not Found` - rendezvous URI is not valid (it could have expired)
 - `429 Too Many Requests` - the request has been rate limited

+### Authentication

+These API endpoints do not require authentication.
+This is because the protocol is explicitly treated as untrusted, with trust established at a higher level outside the scope of the present proposal.

 ### Maximum payload size